Boyadjie/angular-training/Slides/08_services.md

 ## Services - providedIn VS providers 3/3

 We will have 2 instances of MyService at runtime.
-- AppComponent doesn't have any providers: it uses the root's instance of MyService (those who was `providedIn: Root`)
+- AppComponent doesn't have any providers: it uses the MyService instance defined in the root injector
-- ParentComponent has its own provider: it uses its own instance of MyService
+- Parent component find MyService in it's own injector : therefore it uses another instance
 - ChildComponent doesn't have any provider, but its parent does: both of them share the same instance of MyService

 <img src="./resources/08-injectors-part2-img.png" width="50%" style="display: block; margin: 1rem auto 1rem auto" />